jaantollander/masters-thesis/content/20_hpc.md

 [@lustre-storage-architecture; @docs-lustre, secs.
 1-2]

 Nodes running the Lustre client software are known as *Lustre Clients*.
-The Lustre client software interfaces the Linux virtual file system and *Lustre servers*.
+The Lustre client software interfaces the virtual file system with *Lustre servers*.
 For Lustre clients, the file system appears as a single, coherent, synchronized namespace across the whole cluster.
 Lustre file system separates file metadata and data operations and handles them using dedicated Lustre servers.
 Each Lustre server connects to one or more storage units called *Lustre targets*.

 *Metadata Servers (MDS)* provide access to file metadata and handle metadata operations for Lustre clients.
-Lustre stores the metadata, such as filenames, permissions, and file layout, on *Metadata Targets (MDT)*, storage units attached to an MDS.
+Lustre stores the metadata, such as filenames, permissions, and file layout, on one or more storage units attached to an MDS, called *Metadata Targets (MDT)*.
 On the other hand, *Object Storage Servers (OSS)* provide access to and handle file data operations for Lustre clients.
-Lustre breaks file data into one or more objects; it stores each object on an *Object Storage Target (OST)*, a storage unit attached to an OSS.
+Lustre breaks file data into one or more objects; it stores each object on one or more storage units attached to an OSS, called *Object Storage Targets (OST)*.
 Finally, the *Management Server (MGS)* stores configuration information for the Lustre file system and provides it to the other components.
 Lustre file system components are connected using *Lustre Networking (LNet)*, a custom networking API that handles metadata and file I/O data for the Lustre file system servers and clients.
 LNet supports many network types, including high-speed networks used in HPC clusters.
 Lustre has a feature called *Lustre Jobstats* for collecting file system operations statistics from a Lustre file system.
 We discuss how we use Jobstats in Section \ref{monitoring-system}.